ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 ##### Note

 If there is a _list of items_ in the generated facts, it is suggested to sort them before they are rendered, in order to to get consistent output across different Python versions.
-This also helps with assertions while working on Unit or IntegrationTests.
+This also helps with assertions while working on Unit or Integration Tests.

 ## PHASE - 2 THE CONFIG / MERGED and other STATEs

 Let’s talk about the different [states](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html#network-resource-module-states)!

-`WANT` is basically the exact representation of the task, which is accessible in the config code.

-`HAVE` is the on-box config as structured data that is rendered by the facts code output is just a representation of the commands that are formed based on want/have and states

 `MERGED` -